 - You do not want to have stockouts.
 Even though you don't want to carry too much inventory, you also don't want to carry too little inventory because you will stock out.
 Stockouts result in a loss of customer goodwill.
 The problem with inventory management is that you have to juggle how much inventory to carry so you won't be stuck with obsolete inventory but you won't stockout.
 There are costs associated with each issue.

-- Follow the money trail and find out which 20% of your inventory your sales come from.
+- Follow the money trail and find out which 20 percent of your inventory your sales come from.
 You can start doing that with your purchasing.
 Look at your accounting journals for purchasing and sales.
 What are you purchasing and what is selling?
 What is not selling?
 That should be the inventory that is sitting in your store or warehouse and getting obsolete.

 - There are two relatively easy ways to follow the money trail with your purchasing decisions.
 Buy a good inventory tracking software package.
 Use a point-of-sale software program that will make adjustments to your inventory at the cash register every time you make a sale.

 - Divide your inventory up into manageable parts and focus on your productive inventory.
 Set up a system of classifying your inventory similar to the one found in Inventory Investment.
 For that portion of your inventory that is productive, which you should be able to determine from Step 7, pay special attention.
-Start to consider stopping selling the other 80% of your inventory that is not productive.
+Start to consider stopping selling the other 80 percent of your inventory that is not productive.

 - Use the Inventory Turnover Ratio to verify your results from Steps 7 and 8.
 The Inventory Turnover Ratio is Sales/Inventory.
 Calculate the inventory turnover ratio for your productive inventory, slow-moving inventory, and dead inventory as defined in Inventory Investment.
 You will probably see the inventory turnover ratio decline as you move from productive to dead inventory.